-- a) In compliance with 42 CFR §438.332(b)(1), the Health Plan shall submit an Accreditation Status Report to provide status updates on the Health Plan's accreditation status as required in Section 5.
-The Health Plan shall provide DHS a copy of its most recent accreditation review, including: - i) Accreditation status, survey type, and level; - ii) Accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; and - iii) Expiration date of the accreditation. - b) If the Health Plan is currently applying for reaccreditation, the Health Plan shall provide timely status updates on its renewal status.
-These updates shall detail activities undertaken and

-- provide a synopsis of any issues that arise that may impede the accreditation process. - Quality Assessment and Performance Improvement Reports - a) Per 42 CFR §438.330 and as noted in §5.1, the Health Plan shall submit quarterly and annual QAPI reports as noted below: - i) QAPI Quarterly Progress and Work PlanUpdate; and - ii) QAPI Progress Report and Annual Plan Update. - b) The Health Plan's Medical Director shall review these reports prior to submittal to DHS.
+- Accreditation status, survey type, and level; - ii) Accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; and - iii) Expiration date of the accreditation. - b) If the Health Plan is currently applying for reaccreditation, the Health Plan shall provide timely status updates on its renewal status.
+These updates shall detail activities undertaken and provide a synopsis of any issues that arise that may impede the accreditation process. - Quality Assessment and Performance Improvement Reports - a) Per 42 CFR §438.330 and as noted in §5.1, the Health Plan shall submit quarterly and annual QAPI reports as noted below: - i) QAPI Quarterly Progress and Work Plan Update; and - ii) QAPI Progress Report and Annual Plan Update. - b) The Health Plan's Medical Director shall review these reports prior to submittal to DHS.
 The QAPI Plan submitted at the start of the contract shall not include a progress report component, and the QAPI Progress Report submitted at end of the contract shall not include a plan update component.
 QAPI work plans and progress reports shall meet submission requirements noted in §5.1, and be submitted using templates and formats specified by DHS.
 As noted in §5.1, the QAPI work plans and progress reports shall incorporate reports of disparities and a work plan to address identified disparities, supporting DHS compliance with 42 CFR §438.340.

 - 3) Quality and Performance Measurement Report - Per 42 CFR §438.330 and as described in §5.1, a) DHS shall collect performance measurement data from the Health Plan.
 DHS may require both Member-level and aggregate reporting of quality and performance measurement data from the Health Plan in a format specified by DHS.
 For each measure, DHS may require one or more rates or stratifications.
 These reports shall cover the period from January 1 to December 31, unless otherwise specified by DHS; DHS shall specify the list of measures to be reported for each calendar year.
 The EQRO shall annually perform report validation on at least six (6) DHS-selected measures.
 If DHSselected measures include HEDIS measures, the validation shall also ensure the Health Plan's compliance with HEDIS methodology.
-The EQRO shall validate measures selected for inclusion in P4P programs, as described further in Section 7.

-4) Performance Improvement Project Report
+The EQRO shall validate measures selected for inclusion in P4P programs, as described further in Section 7. - 4) Performance Improvement Project Report